-We demonstrated that, when estimating the parameters of a Hawkes process from data, choosing a parameterisation for the triggering function is less important than using the correct values of the parameters.
+We demonstrated that, when estimating the parameters of a Hawkes process from the IkeNet data, choosing a parameterisation for the triggering function is less important than using the correct values of the parameters.
 We then developed a method for filling in missing data for interactions within social networks and presented some results from the IkeNet data set.
 The method's power even when the proportion of missing data increases has implications for security, surveillance, and privacy.
 In particular, it suggests that access to even a fraction of a complete record can reveal a great deal of information about the remainder, emphasising the need for robust access controls.

 Future work should address how network structure impacts the ability to fill in missing data.
 Exogenous information (for example, the leadership relationships among the IkeNet officers) may also be able to boost the method's power.
 Future work might also seek an objective function combining MRL's fidelity to the original likelihood with SSB's solution density.
-However, as noted, modelling IkeNet's email behaviours with Hawkes processes has its limits, so consideration of other classes of self-exciting point processes may be warranted.